MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This setting affects the taskbar, which is used to switch between running applications.

 The taskbar includes the Start button, list of currently running tasks, and the notification area.
 By default, the taskbar is located at the bottom of the screen, but it can be dragged to any side of the screen.
 When it is locked, it cannot be moved or resized.